 Monitoring infringement and/or misappropriation of intellectual property can be difficult and expensive, and we may not be able to detect any infringement or misappropriation of our proprietary rights.
 Even if we do detect infringement or misappropriation of our proprietary rights, litigation to enforce these rights could cause us to divert financial and other resources away from our business operations.
-Further, the laws of some foreign countries do not protect our proprietary rights to the same extent as do the laws of the United States.
+Further, the laws of some foreign countries do not protect our proprietary rights to the same extent as do the laws of some foreign countries do not protect our proprietary rights to the same extent as do the laws of some foreign countries do not protect our proprietary rights.

 Additionally, third parties may claim that products we have independently developed infringe upon their intellectual property rights.
-For example, in a recently settled lawsuit Unither Pharma, Inc. and others had alleged that sales by Herbalife International of (1) its Niteworks® and Prelox Blue products and (2) its former products Woman's Advantage with DHEA and Optimum Performance infringed on patents that are licensed to or owned by those parties.
+For example, in a previously settled lawsuit Unither Pharma, Inc. and others had alleged that sales by Herbalife International of (1) its Niteworks® and Prelox Blue products and (2) its former products Woman's Advantage with DHEA and Optimum Performance infringed on patents that are licensed to or owned by those parties.
 Although we do not believe that we are infringing on any third party intellectual property rights, there can be no assurance that one or more of our products will not be found to infringe upon other third party intellectual property rights in the future.